discordx-ts/discordx/docs/docs/decorators/general/permission.md

 # @Permission

-You can set some permissions to your Slash commands or normal commands
+Define permission for your application command or simple command.

 The permissions are based on a **role id** or **user id** that you specify on the @Permission decorator